FredericoSilva015/IonicProject/README.md

   ### Installation ###

-  Please install the top most instructions and use the indicated versions.
-Webpack and meteor will possibly break (using windows both broke for me).
-This happens because the current sass dependency is not up to date with weback/webpack-server and meteor (webpack  = version < 2.0.0 will break), to avoid issues running in the indicated versions above is recommended.
+  Please install using instructions and the indicated versions.
+Webpack and meteor will possibly break (using windows both broke for me with the most recent versions).
+This happens because the current sass dependency is not up to date with weback/webpack-server and meteor (webpack  = version < 2.0.0 will break), to avoid issues, running in the indicated versions above is recommended.

   I wish to remind that the credit of this app is not entirely mine, since this is an adaption of the original [IonicReact](http://reactionic.github.io/) Project